xiix0/scam/README.md

-All generalizations are false, including this one.
+How apt the poor are to be proud.
-		-- Mark Twain
+		-- William Shakespeare, "Twelfth-Night"